 Those above dishes are not all you can have from me.
 There are various other palatable foods, and here are some more of them.

-Have you ever heard of macaroni being used as a pie filling?
+Have you ever heard of macaroni as a pie filling?
 No?
 Well, there’s a first time for everything.
-Timpana’s Italian origin might be exposed with the appearance of macaroni.
+Timpana’s Italian origin might go hand in hand with the appearance of macaroni.

 Proteins (diced chicken liver, bacon, minced pork/beef), herbs, spices (onion, garlic), condiments, meat sauce, and cheese will be layered over a layer of shortcrust (along with some cooked macaroni).
-The Timpana is baked until it reaches a dark amber color.
+Then, people bake Timpana until it reaches a dark amber color.

-A portion of Timpana will be hearty enough for dinner in Malta, so if you are wondering what to eat, why not consider a plate of Baked Macaroni Pie.
+A portion of Timpana will be hearty enough for a satisfying Maltese dinner, so if you are wondering what to eat, why not consider a plate of Maltese pasta pie?
 It will be a heart-warming selection, and you will thank me later.

 Do you wonder how it feels like to have Timpana on the street?